-GLOBAL HEALTH FUNDRAISING PROGRESS BAR
+GLOBAL HEALTH INITIATIVE

 Dr. Kate Conway, program director for the Global Health Scholars Program